samrith-s/nodehawk/examples/express-javascript/README.md

 # Express Javascript server with Nodehawk

-To run an Express server written in JavaScript, it is very simple.
+To create an Express server written in JavaScript, with Nodemon watching for changes, is very simple.

 -   Install express